 The Path to Drawdown: Energy Storage

 On the path to electrify everything, the world needs more renewable sources of energy.
-But what’s also needed are energy storage systems and batteries.
-Because the two dominant sources of renewable energy - solar and wind - are intermittent (they only generate electricity when the sun is shining or the wind is blowing), their supply often don’t match their demand.
+But also needed are energy storage systems and batteries.
+Because the two dominant sources of renewable energy - solar and wind - are intermittent (they only generate electricity when the sun is shining or the wind is blowing), their supplies often don’t match their demand.

 The conventional way of supplying power when the demand for electricity peaks is for utility companies to fire up “peaker” plants.
 But most peakers run on natural gas and are highly polluting.

-A wider adoption of utility-scale and distributed energy storage systems and batteries is the solution.
+A wider adoption of utility-scale and distributed energy storage systems and batteries is the answer.
 Utility-scale energy storage is the use of technologies and practices to store energy on a large scale, often managed by utility, industrial and power companies.
 Distributed storage systems are smaller in scale and use standalone batteries and electric vehicles (EVs) to store energy.
 Distributed systems are usually managed at the level of residential and commercial buildings.